hamlet-io/executor-cookiecutter/products/django-cookiecutter/{{cookiecutter.product_name}}/README.md

 # {{cookiecutter.product_name}} CodeOnTap CMDB

-This solution is designed to host a django based application created using the [django cookiecutter template(https://cookiecutter-django.readthedocs.io/en/latest/index.html)]
+This solution is designed to host a django based application created using the [django cookiecutter template](https://cookiecutter-django.readthedocs.io/en/latest/index.html)

+The deployment uses the following AWS Infrastructure components

+- Application Load balancer (ALB) for request routing, SSL offload and load balancing to django and flower
+- Elastic Container Service (ECS) with Ec2 for container hosting and orchestration
+- Relational Database Service (RDS) for database hosting
+- ElastiCache for Redis for celery queue
+- Simple Email Service API for email sending
+- S3 for static storage backend
+- CloudWatch alerts for basic application health

+## Endpoints

+- Django Web App - www.`the domain as configured in your CMDB domains.json file`
+- Flower - flower.`the domain as configured in your CMDB domains.json file`

 ## To Do